PaulTOliver/salis-v1/README.md

 ### Queue
 - Newborn organisms are placed on top of the queue
 - Organisms are killed at the bottom of the queue
+- Organisms are killed whenever memory fills above 50%

+### Evolution
+In *SALIS* mutation occurs via *cosmic rays*: at every cycle a random 32 bit address is selected and a random instruction is written into it.

 ### Instruction set
 *SALIS*' organisms read a simple language similar to ASM.
 This language